-- To switch time and accounts dimensions in the OLAP model: - 1.
-Create and name the fact table using the procedures in "Creating the Fact Table" on page 4-5, with the following exceptions: - To the prompt for creating the time dimension automatically, click No. - To the prompt for creating the accounts dimension automatically, click Yes. - Right-click the Accounts dimension table and select Properties to display the Dimension Properties dialog box, change the name of the Accounts dimension to Time, and click OK. - Right-click the newly created Time dimension table and select View Columns to display the column names. - Right-click the Accounts table in the column view, select Properties to display the Table Properties dialog box, change the name of the Accounts dimension to Time, and click OK. - 2.
-In the OLAP model main window, drag the source table that you used for the fact table, for example, FACT_TABLE, to the right frame to create a new dimension. - 3.
-When a dialog box prompts you to rename the table (because it already exists), click Yes.
+► To switch time and accounts dimensions in the OLAP model:

+- 1. Create and name the fact table using the procedures in "Creating the Fact Table" on page 4-4, with the following exceptions: - To the prompt for creating the time dimension automatically, click No. - To the prompt for creating the accounts dimension automatically, click Yes. - Right-click the Accounts dimension table and select Properties to display the Dimension Properties dialog box, change the name of the Accounts dimension to Time, and click OK. - Right-click the newly created Time dimension table and select View Columns to display the column names. - Right-click the Accounts table in the column view, select Properties to display the Table Properties dialog box, change the name of the Accounts dimension to Time, and click OK. - 2.
+In the OLAP Model main window, drag the source table that you used for the fact table; for example, FACT\TABLE, to the right frame to create a new dimension. - 3.
+When a dialog box prompts you to rename the table (because that name already exists), click Yes.

-Hyperion Integration Server displays the Create New Table dialog box, as shown in Figure 4-4.
+Essbase Integration Services Console displays the Create New Table dialog box, as shown in Figure 4-4.